 When a block's capacity is fully allocated, the Program Administrator will announce that the block will close in seven calendar days or when the next project application submitted to the block would exceed the block's capacity by 10 MW from the original published block size, whichever comes first.
 During this soft close period, no more than 10 MW of additional capacity will be accepted into a given category.
 That capacity cap is managed at the batch level-meaning if a batch causes a block to exceed the 10 MW additional capacity limit, the Program Administrator may remove individual projects from that batch in consultation with the batch's Approved Vendor to ensure the block remains under allowed capacity cap.

-Subject to the conditions outlined above, a project will receive the price of the block that is open at the time the Part I project application is submitted.
-If a block closes while a project application is being reviewed and the project is not accepted, the capacity associated with that rejected project will be assigned to the next block.
+Subject to the conditions outlined above as well as conditions outlined in Section 1.C, a project will receive the price of the block that is open at the time the Part I project application is submitted.